 Adrien later went on to become the first Rwandan to qualify for an Olympic cycling event.
 In the 2012 London Olympics, Adrien also became the first black African rider in history to complete an XCO MTB Olympic event.

 After spending his entire professional career with Team Dimension Data, he retired in 2017 to focus on his Adrien Niyonshuti Cycling Academy to help young cyclists achieve their goals in the sport.
-In 2018, he started his cycling touring company, The Global Riders, with former teammate, Nathan Byukusenge.
+He also built a cycling tourism business to help fund the Academy.

 Check out their website and book a trip today and help the next generation of Rwandan cyclists!